MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/fileserverresourcemanager/Get-FsrmQuota.md

 ## EXAMPLES

-### Example 1: Get all quotas
+### Example 1: Get all quotas on the server
 ```
-PS C:\>Get-FsrmQuotaTemplate
+PS C:\>Get-FsrmQuota
 ```

-This command gets all quotas on the server.
+This command gets all quotas applied to folders on the server.

 ### Example 2: Get quotas by using a path
 ```
-PS C:\>Get-FsrmQuotaTemplate -Path "C:\Shares\..."
+PS C:\>Get-FsrmQuota -Path "C:\Shares\*"
 ```

-This command gets all of the quotas in C:\Share01 plus all of the quotas in all subfolders of C:\Share01.
+This command gets the quota on C:\Shares plus all of the quotas in all subfolders of C:\Shares.

 ## PARAMETERS